wp-plugins/robo-gallery/readme.txt

 In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
 You can define some static size or auto size for every resolution.

+= How to hide titles of the gallery image in lightbox ? =

+In lightbox section of the gallery settings you can find hide title option.
+If you enable it titles of the gallery images in lightbox will be turned off.

+= How to customize border of the gallery thumbnails? =

+In gallery settings you can find general settings section where you can turn on/off thumbnails border.
+Also you can customize there style of the border, namely width, color and style of the thumbnail borders

 = Is it possible to turn off border of the gallery thumbnails? =

 Yes, in gallery options you can turn on/off border option

+= How to change amount of images loading on gallery page? =

+In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

+= How to enable lazy load in gallery options? =

+In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

 = How to define size of the gallery images thumbnails? =